silvurred/silvurred/README.md

 Please ask for inspiration!
-It's kind of obvious if you copy me.
+I won't call you out, but I would appreciate a heads up!

+You're egotistical if you think I copied you.

-I have a lot of skins, so you'll see me using all of them
+I have a lot of skins, so you'll see me using all of them.